 Reliability and validity

 A cornerstone principle in science is that research needs to be reliable and valid.
-Reliability means that sample(s) must be sufficiently large to ensure that a repition of the study won’t lead to a different conclusion.
+Reliability means that sample(s) must be sufficiently large to ensure that a repetition of the study won’t lead to a different conclusion.
 Validity means that the produced results, if reliable, should be sufficient to either confirm – or rule out – that matchmaking takes squad rating into account.

-I definitely see problems in both respects.
+I see problems in both respects.
 In regards to reliability, it’s a problem that no statistical tests were conducted.
 Especially when Arlington69 divides his sample into sub sections, statistical inaccuracy should be a concern.
 The biggest concern is however the validity of the applied method, as I will explain below.

 The results fit with the opposite conclusion as well

 In the complete population of FIFA players, few are stupid/masochistic/etc. enough to take a 65-rated squad into action while few will be wealthy enough to run a 95+ squad.
 Therefore, the huge majority of players use average squads.